 Not Too Young, But Not Too Old

-In common with many races of this type, the four year olds receive a weight allowance in this event – being required to carry 10st 9lb, whilst those aged five and older are shouldered with 11st 7lb.
+In common with many races of this type, the three year olds currently receive a weight allowance in this event – being required to carry 10st 7lbs, whilst those aged four and older are shouldered with 11st 8lbs.
 Has this proven to be a winning advantage for the younger runners?

 The evidence in the above chart would suggest not, with the five and six year olds boasting a pretty dominant record.
 It should however be noted that the majority of the entries do tend to come from this five to six year old age bracket, so this trend is perhaps not quite so strong as it may appear at first glance.